lserman/maia/README.md

 end
 ```

-Will generate the following GCM payload (see [this table](https://developers.google.com/cloud-messaging/http-server-ref#table1) for parameter details):
+This message will generate the following FCM payload:

 ```json
 {